obonaventure/cnp3/book-2nd/principles/transport.rst

 Connection establishment
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Like the connectionless service, the connection-oriented service allows several applications running on a given host to exchange data with other hosts.
 The port numbers described above for the connectionless service are also used by the connection-oriented service to multiplex several applications.
-Similarly, connection-oriented protocols used checksums/CRCs to detect transmission errors and discard segments containing an invalid checksum/CRC.
+Similarly, connection-oriented protocols use checksums/CRCs to detect transmission errors and discard segments containing an invalid checksum/CRC.

-An important difference between the connectionless service and the connection-oriented one is that the transport entities in the latter maintain some state during lifetime of the connection.
+An important difference between the connectionless service and the connection-oriented one is that the transport entities in the latter maintain some state during the lifetime of the connection.
 This state is created when a connection is established and is removed when it is released.

 The simplest approach to establish a transport connection would be to define two special control segments : `CR` and `CA`.
 The `CR` segment is sent by the transport entity that wishes to initiate a connection.
 If the remote entity wishes to accept the connection, it replies by sending a `CA` segment.
 The `CR` and `CA` segments contain `port numbers` that allow to identify the communicating applications.
 The transport connection is considered to be established once the `CA` segment has been received.
 At that point, data segments can be sent in both directions.

 .. figure:: ../../book/transport/png/transport-fig-045-c.png
    :align: center
    :scale: 70

    Naive transport connection establishment

 Unfortunately, this scheme is not sufficient given the unreliable network layer.
 Since the network layer is imperfect, the `CR` or `CA` segments can be lost, delayed, or suffer from transmission errors.
 To deal with these problems, the control segments must be protected by using a CRC or checksum to detect transmission errors.
 Furthermore, since the `CA` segment acknowledges the reception of the `CR` segment, the `CR` segment can be protected by using a retransmission timer.

 Unfortunately, this scheme is not sufficient to ensure the reliability of the transport service.
 Consider for example a short-lived transport connection where a single, but important transfer (e.g. money transfer from a bank account) is sent.
 Such a short-lived connection starts with a `CR` segment acknowledged by a `CA` segment, then the data segment is sent, acknowledged and the connection terminates.
 Unfortunately, as the network layer service is unreliable, delays combined to retransmissions may lead to the situation depicted in the figure below, where a delayed `CR` and data segments from a former connection are accepted by the receiving entity as valid segments, and the corresponding data is delivered to the user.
 Duplicating SDUs is not acceptable, and the transport protocol must solve this problem.

 .. figure:: ../../book/transport/png/transport-fig-047-c.png
    :align: center
    :scale: 70

    Duplicate transport connections ?